-Under future warming, we anticipate more surface melt and rainfall, faster firn densification and increased formation of impermeable low-permeability ice slabs (i.e. ice layers > 1 m thick) by refreezing (Ligtenberg et al., 2014; MacFerrin et al., 2019; Kittel et al., 2021; Vignon et al., 2021).
-These processes deplete decrease the firn air content (FAC) and consequently accelerate enable firn saturation and ponding by melt watermeltwater.
+Under future warming, we anticipate more surface melt, faster firn densification and increased formation of impermeable ice slabs (i.e. ice layers > 1 m thick) by refreezing (Ligtenberg et al., 2014; MacFerrin et al., 2019; Kittel et al., 2021).
+These processes deplete the firn air content (FAC) and consequently accelerate firn saturation and ponding by melt water.
 On the other hand, snowfall is projected to increase as well (Kittel et al., 2021), adding additional pore space to the firn.
-Climate models have recently been used to assess the impacts of future climatic changes on Antarctica's firnsaturation, van Wessem et al. (2023)

-- 40 assess, van Wessem et al. (2023) estimate future melt ponding on ice shelves based on the exceedance of a melt-over-accumulation ratio (MOA) of 0.7, in a diagnostic study that does not explicitly consider the firn layer itself.
+Climate models have been used to assess the impacts of future climatic changes on Antarctica's firn saturation. van Wessem et al. (2023) assess future melt ponding on ice shelves based on the exceedance of a melt-over-accumulation ratio (MOA) of 0.7, in a diagnostic study that does not explicitly consider the firn layer itself.
 Gilbert and Kittel (2021) use runoff and melt from climate models as indicators of ice-shelf instability.
-While runoff is a measure of firn saturation, the snow surface schemes of climate models have a limited vertical resolution and are not optimized to represent the firn layer and its physical processes in detailan indicator of meltwater ponding. - 45 Offline firn models forced by output of regional climate models are useful tools to simulate the transient evolution of the firn layer, and can therefore also be used to assess meltwater ponding onset.
-The main advantage of using an offline a firn model instead of a climate model is the lower computational cost, which enables it to use a higher vertical resolution, a proper initialization of the firn layer and to perform more extensive sensitivity tests.
-The disadvantage of using an offline firn model is that interaction with the atmosphere is not possible. - 50 Firn models forced by outputs of regional climate models or reanalysis datasets, In contrast to diagnostic studies that use MOA thresholds (e.g., van Wessem et al., 2023), firn models simulate transient changes of the firn layer, thereby accounting for the time it takes to adjust to new climatic conditions.
-Firn models have been used to simulate the current (1979 till- present) AIS firn layer (Gardner et al., 2023; Keenan et al., 2021; Medley et al., 2022; Veldhuijsen et al., 2023a).
-Firn models have also been forced by outputs of regional climate models to simulate FAC and its evolution in response to climate change scenarios - 55 (Ligtenberg et al., 2014; Kuipers Munneke et al., 2014a).
-However, the (Ligtenberg et al., 2014; Kuipers Munneke et al., 2014a) - $\stackrel{.}{\sim}$
+While runoff is a measure of firn saturation, the snow surface schemes of climate models have a limited vertical resolution and are not optimized to represent the firn layer and its physical processes in detail.
+The main advantage of using an offline firn model instead is the lower computational cost, which enables it to use a higher vertical resolution, a proper initialization of the firn layer and to perform extensive sensitivity tests.
+The disadvantage of using an offline firn model is that interaction with the atmosphere is not possible.

-The densification equations used in semi-empirical firn models are often based on assumptions of constant accumulation and temperature (Arthern et al., 2010), which are invalid for the projected transient climate of the 21st century.
-Simulating future

-- FAC evolution requires firm but simulating future firm evolution requires densification expressions that allow for changing climatic conditions.
+Firn models forced by outputs of regional climate models or reanalysis datasets, have been used to simulate the current (1979 till present) AIS firn layer (Gardner et al., 2023; Keenan et al., 2021; Medley et al., 2022; Veldhuijsen et al., 2023a).
+Firn models have also been forced by outputs of regional climate models to simulate FAC evolution in response to climate change scenarios (Ligtenberg et al., 2014; Munneke et al., 2014).
+However, the densification equations used in firn models are often based on assumptions of constant accumulation and temperature (Arthern et al., 2010), which are invalid for the projected transient climate of the 21st century.
+Simulating future FAC evolution requires firn densification expressions that allow for changing climatic conditions.
 Moreover, using only total FAC to assess the firn's meltwater buffering capacity overlooks the impact of near-surface ice slabs formed by meltwater refreezing.
-These ice slabs, which Ice slabs are common in Greenland (MacFerrin et al., 2019; Culberg et al., 2021) and have locally been observed in Antarctica on Larsen C ice shelf (Hubbard et al., 2016), can They impede vertical meltwater percolation to deeper firn, limiting the fraction of the FAC that is accessible for meltwater.
-To assess the meltwater buffering capacity of firn, it is therefore important not only to consider total FAC, but also to to include the impact of ice slabs, thereby considering the FAC that is accessible for meltwater (i.e. (henceforth the accessible FAC). - Here, we use the IMAU Firn Densification Model (IMAU-FDM) for Antarctica, which has previously been evaluated for the contemporary climate (1979-2020) (Veldhuijsen et al., 2023a).
-In this study, IMAU-FDM is driven by realizations of CESM2 of the scenarios SSP1-2.6, SSP2-4.5 and SSP5-8.5 for the period 1950-2100, dynamically downscaled to 27 km resolution with RACMO2.3p2.
-To allow for changing climatic conditions, we updated and evaluated the densification equation (Sections 2and - 70 3Sect.
-2).
-In Section 3 we parameterise the accessible FAC based on ice slabs and FAC.
-In Sections 4 and 5, we present and discuss the response of the AIS firm layer to future warming scenarios in IMAU-FDM and specifically focus on the evolution of total FAC, accessible FAC and runoff.
-We finish with conclusions in Section Sect.
-6.
+These ice slabs, which are common in Greenland (MacFerrin et al., 2019; Culberg et al., 2021) and have locally been observed in Antarctica on Larsen C ice shelf (Hubbard et al., 2016), can impede vertical meltwater percolation to deeper firn, limiting the fraction of the FAC that is accessible for meltwater.
+To assess the meltwater buffering capacity of firn, it is therefore important not only to consider total FAC, but also to include the impact of ice slabs, thereby considering the FAC that is accessible for meltwater (i.e. the accessible FAC).

+Here, we use the IMAU Firn Densification Model (IMAU-FDM) for Antarctica, which has previously been evaluated for the contemporary climate (1979-2020) (Veldhuijsen et al., 2023a).
+IMAU-FDM is driven by realizations of CESM2 of the scenarios SSP1-2.6, SSP2-4.5 and SSP5-8.5 for the period 1950-2100, dynamically downscaled to 27 km resolution with

+RACMO2.3p2.
+To allow for changing climatic conditions, we updated and evaluated the densification equation (Sections 2 and 3).
+In Sections 4 and 5, we present and discuss the response of the AIS firn layer to future warming scenarios and specifically focus on the evolution of total FAC, accessible FAC and runoff.
+We finish with conclusions in Section 6.